percona/community/content/events/percona-live/google-room/_index.md

 ---
 title: "Google Community Track"
-description: "Google Community Track - Percona Live ONLINE 2021"
+description: "Google stopped by Percona Live 2021 to provide users with tips and tricks on how to run their databases better in the Google cloud.
+Check out the Google Percona Live Community track!"
 layout: list
 images:
  - events/percona-live/PL2021-google-community-track.jpg